Princess-org/Princess-org.github.io/source/types.rst

 You can take the address of any function with ``*``.
 The type of plain functions looks like this:
 ``def (A, B) -> (C, D)``.
 This function takes types A and B as arguments and returns C and D.
-Do note that you can leave out the parenthesis if it is one type or drop them entirely if there's no type.
+You can leave out the parenthesis if it is one type or drop them entirely if there's no type.

 There is a second function type, the closure type, which is the same just without the def:
 ``(A, B) -> (C, D)``.
 This is the type that closures have.
 Dot not use the address operator to refer